DanaMW/PowerShell-TuneUp/Discord Stuff/readme.md

 ## Discord-Embed
 ```
 This is the same as above but it uses a simple rich presence to send it to the channel.
+Update: you can send a message now without quotes.
+    [Discord-Embed.ps1 Any message you want to send]
 ```